 |HC-DY-230a.2||Description of policies and practices to secure customers’ protected health information (PHI) records and other personally identifiable information (PII)|| |

-For a description of policies and practices to secure our patients health information and further data, see our Non-Financial Report – Safeguarding Data (pages 94 ff.).
-Please see our Notice of Privacy Practices for a description of how medical information is used and disclosed in the United States.
+For a description of policies and practices related to securing our patients’ health information and further data, see our Non-Financial Group Report – Data Protection and Cybersecurity (pages 102 f.).
+See our Notice of Privacy Practices for a description of how medical information is used and disclosed in the United States.

 |HC-DY-230a.4||Total amount of monetary losses as a result of legal proceedings associated with data security and privacy|| |